Picnic Island is an incredible private island with accommodation near Coles Bay on the picture-perfect Freycinet Peninsula of Tasmania.

 Picnic Island Accommodation

-As soon as you arrive, staff will show you to your rooms and educate all visitors about the off-grid electrical, water and gas system.
-The staff members are really helpful and informative, leaving you with all the knowledge you'll need for a stay on Picnic Island.
-After all of your questions are answered, you'll be left alone to enjoy this exclusive private getaway all to yourselves!
+The staff members were really helpful and informative, leaving us with all the knowledge we needed for a stay on Picnic Island.
+After all of your questions were answered, the staff left us to be left alone to enjoy this exclusive private getaway all to ourselves!

 Picnic Island accommodation offers five small cabin-style rooms on the jetty side of the island.
 These rooms are quite spacious and immaculately furnished in a rustic island style.

 The bedrooms feature king or single beds, depending on your booking.
 It's truly an incredible experience stepping out from your room onto a boardwalk overlooking the ocean.
-I'm being honest when I tell you that staying at Picnic Island made me feel like I was in the Maldives, not Tasmania!
+I'm being honest when I tell you that staying at Picnic Island made me feel like I was in a surreal fusion of Tasmania and the Maldives!

 Furthermore, guests on the island have private access to a large living area with a stunning fireplace as well as a fully equipped kitchen.
-Here, you will find everything you need to cook and prepare meals including a fridge, gas cooktops, oven, full sink, microwave, toaster, sandwich press and all cutlery and utensils.
+Here, we found everything we needed to cook and prepare meals including a fridge, gas cooktops, oven, full sink, microwave, toaster, sandwich press, and all cutlery and utensils.

-Also, there are two toilets and even a hot-water rain-shower which can easily make you forget that you are staying off-grid on a tiny private island.
+Also, there were two toilets and even a hot-water rain shower which can easily make you forget that you are staying off-grid on a tiny private island.

 What to Do on Picnic Island Tasmania

-While Picnic Island is a luxury traveller's dream location, there's also plenty to do in terms of adventure!
-And don't worry about the weather, there are great things to do all year round!
+While Picnic Island is a luxury traveler's dream location, there's also plenty to do in terms of adventure!
+The Freycinet Peninsula is known for its epic walks and hikes after all.

-Below are some of the things that you might expect when staying at Picnic Island Tasmania.
+Below are some of the things that you might expect when staying at Picnic Island Tasmania based on my experience there.

 1. Explore the Island's Walking Tracks